- What do we look for in an MLIS applicant?

 The technology we use to identify, organize, and access information is changing at an ever-increasing pace.
 Students in the MLIS Program must be tech-savvy and have a desire to continually adapt and update their tech skills.
 Students should be eager to learn how to use new devices, be comfortable with social media platforms, apps, analyzing data, and develop coding skills.
 To all this, students must approach technology through the lens of usability and accessibility.

 At the heart of the information profession is service.
 Applicants and students have an obligation to focus on the end-user and to providing inclusive services for the user’s benefit.
 Students must ensure that services whether they be programming, literacy instruction, data analysis, or records management be designed and implemented based on the actual needs of their users.

 All applicants to the College of Information Studies must meet the minimum requirements set by the University of Maryland Graduate School.
 These are:

 - Applicants must have earned a four-year baccalaureate degree from a regionally accredited U.S. institution, or an equivalent degree from a non-U.S. institution.

 - Applicants must have earned a minimum 3.0 GPA (on a 4.0 scale) in all prior undergraduate and graduate coursework.

 - Applicants must provide an official hard copy of a transcript for all of their post-secondary work.

-Applicants to the MLS program may waive the GRE requirement if they meet the following criteria:
+- Applicants to the MLIS Program can waive the GRE requirement if they meet either of the following criteria:

 - Domestic applicants with a cumulative undergraduate GPA of 3.5 or higher are not required to submit a GRE score